 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules directly enable other activities to make a substantial contribution to an environmental objective.
+For nuclear energy, the criteria include comprehensive and safety waste management rules contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objectives - see explanatory note in the left hand margin.
+The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

-&lt;sup>1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objectives - see explanatory note in the left hand margin.
-The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid objective that do not take into account criteria for environmentally sustainable economic activities under the EU Taxonomy.
-What is the minimum of share of investments in transitional and enabling activities?
+1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly barm are sustainable investments with an environmental objective that do not take into account criteria for environmentally sustainable economic activities under the EU Taxonomy. • What is the minimum of share of investments in transitional and enabling activities?